thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 Problem Timing
 --------------

-Problem timing is determined by the time-related keys of `limits` in `problem.yaml`.
+Problem timing is determined by the timing-related keys of `limits` in `problem.yaml`.

-The preferred way is to let judging system _infer_ the time limit base on `time_multipliers` and `time_resolution` and the example submissions.
+The preferred way is to let the judging system *infer* a sensible the time limit from the example submissions, possibly using the keys `time_multipliers` and `time_resolution`.

 .. code-block:: yaml